-- Study in a department rankedwithin the top 10 in the UK for theology and religious studies*
+- Study in a department ranked in the UK top 10 for theology and religious studies*

-- The department received 100% for overall satisfaction in the 2016 National Student Survey
+- Join a lively community of students who scored the department 96% for overall satisfaction in the National Student Survey 2017

 - Engage with traditional and foundational aspects of theology alongside the latest research-led teaching on religion in the contemporary world